xiaohw7/cgmoi/README.md

 - While running task Cg, user can control linear actuators and read values from load cells.
 User can send command to suspend Cg task and resume Gyro and Motor task in order to start obtaining angular acceleration values.
 While running Gyro and Motor task, user can also send command to suspend Gyro and Motor task and resume Cg task to return to reading values from linear actuators.
 Code is in `cgmoi.ino`.

-- To facilitate more accurate and easier measurements of CG, another task is added to the code.
+- To facilitate more accurate and easier measurements of CG, another task, based on `rotate_topplate.ino`, is added to the code.
 Rotate task allows user to control stepper motor and rotate top plate a set number of steps in either direction to facilitate alignment of top plate before raising linear actuators to measure CG.
 New code has 4 tasks, namely Gyro, Motor, Cg, and Rotate.
 Code is in `cgmoi2.ino`.

 - Code is in `cgmoi.ino` (`moi4.ino` + `cg.ino`).